Kevin Webster: Development

-Relationship with Sally Seddon
+Relationship with Sally Webster

-The characters of Kevin and Sally had a lack of storylines in their first years on the show but received a boost when Brian Park became executive producer.
-The Independent reports him as saying "Kevin and Sally Webster had years of washing their hands and eating baked beans on toast.
-Michael Le Vell and Sally Dynevor (then Whittaker) were then given great storylines, including his affair with Natalie, Sally's catfight with her when she found out and the subsequent divorce".
+The characters of Kevin and Sally had a lack of storylines in their first years on the show, but received a boost when Brian Park became the executive producer.
+The Independent reports him as saying, "Kevin and Sally Webster had years of washing their hands and eating baked beans on toast.
+Michael Le Vell and Sally Dynevor (then Whittaker) were then given great storylines, including his affair with Natalie, Sally's catfight with her when she found out, and the subsequent divorce".